British passport holders travelling to Egypt normally require a visa.

 If you have travelled to one of the South Sinai Red Sea resorts, entering without a visa and your plans change you can normally purchase a visa at Sharm el Sheikh airport to allow you to travel elsewhere.

 Applications for visa extensions should be made at Egyptian Passport and Immigration Offices.
 You may have difficulties leaving Egypt with an out of date visa.
-You will not normally be allowed to leave if the visa is out of date by more than 14 days.
+You will not normally be allowed to leave without paying a fine if your visa is out of date by more than 14 days.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Egypt.